3 observations after Bucks smoke Sixers, win by 21 points in Philly

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

 By beating the team he led for the last three years, Doc Rivers moved to 5-7 as Milwaukee head coach.
-The Bucks are 37-21 overall.
+The Bucks are 37-21.

+"I was happy with it overall," Rivers said pregame of his time in Philadelphia.
+"I just wish we could have gone further.
+I wish I could have had a chance to have Joel (Embiid) healthy in the playoffs.
+But when I took this job here, I think they got swept the year before in the first round.
+That regular season in the next year, we (were the first seed in) the East.
+Lost to Atlanta, which I would love to have that one back as a group.

+"But overall, Joel became MVP.
+We established this team as a championship contender.
+That wasn't said the year before — and under a lot of stuff.
+You think about it … we had the James Harden trade, the Ben (Simmons) stuff.
+So there was a lot of stuff going on.
+Some was under my control, some was out of my control.
+But for me, if you don't win a title, you're never exactly happy.
+That's why we all do this.
+There's only going to be one of those a year, but I loved it here."

-As expected, Giannis Antetokounmpo (30 points, 12 rebounds, nine assists) and Damian Lillard (24 points, nine assists, seven boards) were the Bucks’ standouts.
+As expected, Giannis Antetokounmpo (30 points, 12 rebounds, nine assists) and Damian Lillard (24 points, nine assists, seven boards) were the Bucks’ standouts Sunday.
 Malik Beasley added 20 points and shot 6 for 7 from three-point range.

 Tyrese Maxey had 24 points and seven assists.